matloff/fasteR/README.md

 ```

 we are telling R, "R, I want to write my own function.
 I'd like to name
-it 'mgd'; it will have arguments 'x' and 'd', and it will do 'mean(x[x >
+it 'mgd'; it will have arguments 'x' and 'd', and it will compute
-d])'.
-Please build the function for me.
+'mean(x[x > d])', and return that value.
+Please build the function for
+me.
 Thanks in advance, R!"

 Here we called **function** to build and return a 'function' object, and
 then assigned that returned object to **mgd**.
 We can then call the